AndyLPK247/pycon-2020-web-app-testing/README.md

 I like to write my test cases in [Gherkin](https://automationpanda.com/2017/01/26/bdd-101-the-gherkin-language/).

-In this course, we will automate a test for a basic DuckDuckGo search.
+In this tutorial, we will automate a test for a basic DuckDuckGo search.
 [DuckDuckGo](https://duckduckgo.com/) is a popular search engine that's easy to test.
 Here's our first Web UI test case: